 Our faculty bring a blend of study abroad teaching experience and superb professional credentials.
-Two of our Urbino instructors are Pulitzer Prize winning journalists.
+Two of our Urbino instructors have won Pulitzer Prizes.

-Susan Biddle was a Washington Post staff photographer for thirteen years and now freelances for the Post as well as other publications and organizations.
+Susan Biddle (Photography – ieiMedia Fellow) was a Washington Post staff photographer for thirteen years and now freelances for the Post as well as other publications and organizations.
 She began her career photographing for the Peace Corps and later worked as a staff photographer for the Topeka Capital-Journal and the Denver Post.
 After five years at the Denver Post she left to become a White House photographer documenting the Presidency for the last year of the Reagan administration and all four years of the George H.W.
 Bush administration.
 She began working for the Washington Post in 1996.
 Prior to that she freelanced and her work has appeared in Time, Newsweek, U.S. News and World Report, Life, National Geographic and other publications worldwide.
 She has participated in various book projects including Day in the Life of America, Day in the Life of Thailand, Hong Kong – Here Be Dragons, Day in the Life of the American Woman and America at Home.
 She has won awards with White House News Photographers Association and National Press Photographers Association.
+Susan taught photography in Urbino in 2012, 2014, 2015, and 2016.

-Dennis Chamberlin (Photography) is an assistant professor of journalism at Iowa State University and a Pulitzer Prize-winning photojournalist.
+Dennis Chamberlin (Photography – ieiMedia Senior Fellow) is an assistant professor of journalism at Iowa State University and a Pulitzer Prize-winning photojournalist.
 He has more than 20 years experience as a newspaper and magazine photojournalist and has worked for publications such as TIME, The New York Times Sunday Magazine and National Geographic.
 Most of his professional career was spent living in Eastern Europe, where he covered the fall of communism and reintegration of Europe for various publications over a 15-year period.
 He has spent most of his life shooting slide film but is now a strong advocate of the power of multimedia as a storytelling tool and focuses his own work and teaching on multimedia.
-He taught photography in Urbino in 2009, and directed the Urbino program in 2011 and 2012.
-He will return as director and photography instructor in 2013.
+He taught photography in Urbino in 2009, 2011, 2012 and 2013 and directed the multimedia program there between 2011 and 2013.
+Dennis returns to Urbino in 2017.

-Susan West (Reporting/Writing) is an award-winning writer and editor who launches and advises magazines and websites.
+Susan West (Reporting/Writing – ieiMedia Senior Fellow) is a principal at West Gold Editorial consulting, where she has helped launch magazines such as Dwell, trained online editors at websites such as BabyCenter, and advised publications from the New England Journal of Medicine to Cooking Light and Acoustic Guitar.
 With an M.S. in science journalism from the University of Missouri at Columbia, West started her career as a staff writer at Science News and Science 80.
 In 1986, she co-founded a popular health magazine called Hippocrates (now known as Health and owned by Time Inc.), which won four National Magazine Awards during her tenure.
-As a principal at West Gold Editorial consulting, she has launched magazines such as Dwell, trained online editors at websites such as BabyCenter, provided strategic guidance to publications from the New England Journal of Medicine to Acoustic Guitar, and conducted workshops for Cooking Light, Southern Accents, and many others.
-In 2009, she served as the founding editor of the travel magazine Afar, which last fall was named Best Travel Magazine in North America by the Society of American Travel Writers.
-She has also been the executive editor of Smithsonian magazine and for many years oversaw the magazine launch projects at the Stanford Professional Publishing Course.
-She directed the 2011 and 2012 magazine program in Urbino and will return in 2013.
+In 2009, she served as the founding editor of the travel magazine Afar, which was named Best Travel Magazine in North America by the Society of American Travel Writers.
+She has also been the executive editor of Smithsonian magazine and of the Food and Environment Reporting Network, an award-winning non profit newsroom that partners with major media outlets to produce in-depth stories about food, agriculture, and environmental health.
+For many years she oversaw the magazine launch projects at the Stanford Professional Publishing Course.
+She directed the magazine/app component of the Urbino program from 2011 through 2016.
+She returns to Urbino in 2017.

 ieiMedia Blog: Browse Topics